Victorcr1610/CS61B/README.md

 Gitlet is a project centered around creating a git control system for local use.
 Written in Java, it lays the fundamental ideas behind git control systems like Github.
+It is not completely finished but it highlights the key functions that are seen in git control systems like GitHub.